p-mongodb/ruby-specifications/README.md

 }
 ```
 As you can see, the discriminator key is specified in the parent schema.
 Mongoose also has the option to specify the value of the discriminator for the child schemas.
 This is why the `emp_type` in the employee document has "staff" as its value, as was set in the third parameter to the `Person.discriminator()` function.

+For an example using PHP and Doctrine, go to the end of this document.

 ## Proposed Functionality